Meaningful Use: Registration and Attestation

 - CMS Registration User Guide for the Medicaid EHR Incentive Program

 Attestation is the process by which Eligible Professionals (EPs) report to CMS that they have met the measures required to demonstrate meaningful use and therefore qualify for the incentive payment.
+Attestation is based on the honor system – however incentives are subject to potential pre- or post-payment audits.
 EPs attest on the Medicare and Medicaid EHR Incentive Program Registration and Attestation System—the same system used for registration.

 When to Attest: